ReaperOAK/KCAdashboard/src/components/batches/docs.md

 ---

 ## Best Practices

-- Keep components focused and reusable.
+- Keep components focused, reusable, and single-responsibility.
+- Use Tailwind color tokens and design system for all UI elements.
+- Use React.memo, useCallback, and useMemo for performance.
+- Ensure all fields and actions are accessible (ARIA, keyboard, focus, etc.).
 - Document component props and usage for maintainability.

 ---

 For more details on the overall frontend structure, see the main `docs.md` in the `src` folder.